 He continued to work at the University of Brighton until 2009, conducting research in the numerical analysis and solution of the wave equation in unbounded domains and on numerical approaches for nearfield acoustic holography, a process whereby the acoustic intensity field may be studied on a structure from measurements of the exterior acoustic field.

 In 2009 Dr Chappell moved to the University of Nottingham to work as a postdoc researching high frequency wave energy transport in built up systems.
 This work lead to a knowledge transfer secondment position with Jaguar Land Rover in January 2012 on modelling high frequency wave energy flow in large moulded aluminium car body components.
 In September 2012 he started work as a lecturer in numerical analysis at Nottingham Trent University.
+In September 2017 he was promoted to his present Associate Professor role.

 Dr Chappell's research interests surround Industrial mathematics, mathematical modelling and numerical analysis including: